JohnnyHuang101/workspace/README.md

 ## Machine Learning: A Probabilistic Perspective

 This is one of the broadest and most comprehensive ML books in the collection.
 It covers the foundations of machine learning through a unified probabilistic language, bringing together background math, probability, optimization, linear models, latent-variable models, approximate inference, graphical models, kernel methods, and deep learning.
-I see it as one of the strongest “encyclopedic” references for ML.
+I see it as one of the strongest "encyclopedic" references for ML.

 ## Probabilistic Machine Learning: An Introduction